31151023615/RunTime_Dashboard_WeatherResources/public_html/README.md

 1. **Lehre Server:**
    - Path: `go29key/public_html`
-   - Recommended for starting servers, as the event stream is correctly set up here.
+   - Recommended for starting servers, as the event stream is correctly set up there.

 2. **GitHub Repository:**
    - Used for source code storage.